OctopusDeploy/blog/blog/2018-10/selenium/21-travis-ci/travis-ci.md

 ![](image2.png "width=500")

-You will have to reenter your GitHub password and click the `Confirm password` button.
+You will have to re-enter your GitHub password and click the `Confirm password` button.

 ![](image3.png "width=500")

-After a few seconds you will be taken to a screen where you can active the GitHub integration.
+After a few seconds, you will be taken to a screen where you can active the GitHub integration.
 Click the `Active` button.

 ![](image4.png "width=500")